 Note: Some information regarding Oregon wildfires comes from our Portland affiliate KGW.

-Located about 25 miles south of Unity, Oregon, on the Malheur National Forest, the Black Butte Fire has burned 22,445 acres and was 95% contained as of the last incident update, which was September 1.
-Full containment was expected by the morning of Sunday, September 5.
+Located about 25 miles south of Unity, Oregon, on the Malheur National Forest, the Black Butte Fire was fully contained on September 30.
+It has burned 22,445 acres.

 The fire was first detected the morning of August 3.
 Lightning is believed to be the cause.